moorepants/dissertation/README.rst

    $ git clone git://github.com/moorepants/BicycleID.git
    $ git clone git://github.com/fitze/yeadon.git

-I typcially set up a virtual environment for the Python development workflow.
+I typically set up a virtual environment for the Python development workflow.
-I usaually install the  main Python dependencies to the system files as they are typically used by other environments, but it is possible to install them in the virtual environment which is a good idea if you need to pin the versions.
-The virtual enviroment is not required but is recommended if you are hacking on the development dependencies.
+I usually install the main Python dependencies to the system files as they are typically used by other virtual environments and outside virtual environments, but it is also possible to install them in the virtual environment which is a good idea if you need to pin the versions.
+The virtual environment is not required but is recommended if you are hacking on the development dependencies.

 ::

    $ # --system-site-packages allows use of packages installed to the system
+   $ # (i.e. access to NumPy, SciPy, IPython, etc
    $ virtualenv --system-site-packages bicycle

 Activate the virtual environment.